hasnat-nawaz/warm-order-hub/README.md

 ## Login credentials (demo)

-These are the current credentials used by the login screen (see `src/data/users.ts`).
+After you seed the database, these demo credentials exist in the Neon database (see `backend/scripts/seed.ts`).

 ### Customers
 - **ahmed** / **ahmed123**